marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 - Server OS and Version:

 ### Steps to reproduce
-1. Tell us how to reproduce your issue.
+1. <!-- Tell us percisely how to reproduce your bug -->
-2. Provide sample data if needed
+2. <!-- Provide sample data if needed -->
-3. Include relevant user settings and app settings if not standard
+3. <!-- Include relevant user settings and app settings if not standard -->

 ### Actual result
 What does happen?